Old West firearms – Weapons Locker

 Once a shell is discharged it can be ejected and replaced from the back of the barrels.
 There is a sort of hinge in front of the trigger to tilt the barrels downward and expose their rear end.

 These simple, reliable, easy to maintain weapons are what ordinary people will likely have available.
 It’s sufficient to shoot varmint, do ordinary hunting and protect against most animals.

 This sort of shotgun was also used by security men deployed by companies such as Wells Fargo on coaches – hence the expression “riding shotgun”.

-The main reason is that person on a speeding coach attempting to hit a person on a galloping horse needs all the help they can get, and the spread of buckshot goes a fair way in improving the odds of hitting something.
+The main reason is that person on a speeding coach attempting to hit a person on a galloping horse needs all the help they can get.
+The spread of buckshot goes a fair way in improving the odds of hitting something.

-DCH Side-by-side Shotgun [BODY 04, Shotgun blast (Range: 03): 06, Ammo: 02, Recommended STR: 02, R#02, Drawback: Long Reload]
+DCH Side-by-side Shotgun [BODY 04, Shotgun blast (Range: 03): 06, Ammo: 02, Recommended STR: 02, R#02, Drawback: Long Reload].

-M&M Side-by-side Shotgun [Shotgun Blast 4, Quirk (two shots)]
+M&M Side-by-side Shotgun [Shotgun Blast 4, Quirk (two shots)].

 Side-by-side shotguns pretty much all look the same at a distance, but here’s a Stevens & Co.
 1878 one.